zed-industries/docs/community/feedback.md

 # Giving feedback

-### Feedback repository
+### Community repository

-We track our issues at [`zed-industries/feedback`](https://github.com/zed-industries/feedback/issues).
+We track our issues at [`zed-industries/`](https://github.com/zed-industries/feedback/issues)`community`.

 #### Feature requests

 Try to focus on the things that are most critical to you rather than exhaustively listing all features another editor you have used has.

-Command palette action: `request feature`
+Command palette: `request feature`

 #### Bug reports

 Try to add as much detail as possible, if it is not obvious to reproduce.
 Let us know how severe the problem is for you; is the issue more of a minor inconvenience or something that would prevent you from using Zed?

-Command palette action: `file bug report`
+Command palette: `file bug report`

+### In-app feedback

+Anonymous feedback can be submitted from within Zed via the feedback editor (command palette: `give feedback`).

 ### Zed forum

-Use the [community forum](https://forum.zed.dev/) to ask questions and learn from one another.
+Use the [community forum](https://github.com/zed-industries/community/discussions) to ask questions and learn from one another.
 We will be present in the forum and answering questions as well.

-### Discord server

-You can join our [Zed Insiders Discord server](https://discord.gg/SSD9eJrn6s) to chat with us and other insiders.

 ### Email